felipecurvelo/CrawlerFish/README.md

 # CrawlerFish
-Service that crawls a website and generate a site map, including links and assets.
+Service that crawls a website and generate a site map, including links and assets of each page.